Karen Nystrom: Playing career

 Prior to joining the Canadian National women's team for the 1992 Women's World ice hockey championships, Nystrom participated in the Central Ontario Women's Hockey League.
 Nystrom competed for the Scarborough Firefighters (1985 to 1991) and the Toronto Redwings.
 Prior to the 1998 Olympics, Nystrom also played hockey for the Northeastern Huskies women's ice hockey program.
 She would play with the Brampton Thunder from 1997 to 2003.
 During the 2000–01 NWHL season, Nystrom played with the Brampton Thunder and finished fourth in league scoring with 48 points.

 Other

 Karen Nystrom was also a soccer player who competed for Scarborough United.
-In 2006, Nystrom was hired as an assistant coach at the University of Ontario Institute of Technology in Oshawa, Ontario.
+In 2006, Nystrom was hired as an assistant coach for the Ontario Tech Ridgebacks women's ice hockey program, representing the University of Ontario Institute of Technology in Oshawa, Ontario.
 Prior to accepting the job, she had worked for over 10 years as a customer service manager for Nike Canada.

-In March 2009, she would become the head coach.
+In March 2009, she would become the Ridgebacks head coach.
+Spending six seasons in this capacity, she led the team to consecutive OUA playoff appearances in 2013 and 2014, both first round exits.
+In addition, the Ridgebacks enjoyed their first season of double digit wins under Nystrom's tutelage, amassing 12 wins in the 2011-12 campaign.